hyperter96/gitlab-operator/doc/openshift-cluster-setup.md

 |LOG_LEVEL|Verbosity of `openshift-install` output|info|

 NOTE: **Note:**
 The variables `CLUSTER_NAME` and `BASE_DOMAIN` are combined to build the domain name for the cluster.
-The domain name in `BASE_DOMAIN` needs to already exist so that the DNS records for the cluster are registered properly.

 ## Destroy your OpenShift cluster